bodkan/ku-introgression2025/README_solutions.md

 #### Task (full solution under the line below):

-**You know that if `X` is a African, you expect to see roughly the same count of `BABA` and `ABBA` site patterns, so the difference should “be about zero”.
-Use the code above to compute `baba`, `abba`, and `f4_value` to compute the $f_4$ statistic for all of your mixed up samples A, B, C, …, H and note down the values you got for each – which samples are most likely African and which ones are Eurasian?**
+**You know that if `X` is a African, you expect to see roughly the same count of `BABA` and `ABBA` site patterns from the**

-\[If you are more familiar with R, compute the counts automatically in a loop of some kind and make a figure.\]
+$f_4(\textrm{AFR, X; NEA, Chimp})$ **quartet, so the difference should “be about zero”.
+Use the code above to compute `baba`, `abba`, and `f4_value` to for all of your mixed up samples A, B, C, …, H and note down the values you got for each – which samples are most likely African and which ones are Eurasian?**

-#### Task:
+*\[If you are more familiar with R, compute the counts automatically in a loop of some kind and make a figure.\]*

-**What does it mean for this test statistic to “be about zero”?
+#### Task: **What does it mean for this test statistic to “be about zero”?
 What are we missing to truly use this as a statistical significance test?**

 ------------------------------------------------------------------------

-If you’re not comfortable with R, feel free to run this in full and answer the questions based on the results you get:
+If you’re not comfortable with R, feel free to run this in full and answer the questions from tasks above based on the results you get:

 ``` r
 X <- c("A", "B", "C", "D", "E", "F", "G", "H")